 Northwestern University Feinberg School of Medicine partners with individuals and organizations that have values and passions similar to our own.
 These stories showcase Feinberg’s work with these people.

-- On July 18, members of The Lynn Sage Foundation gathered on the Feinberg campus to celebrate another year of high-impact support for cancer research at the Robert H. Lurie Comprehensive Cancer Center of Northwestern University.
+- On September 6, members of The Lynn Sage Foundation gathered on the Feinberg campus to celebrate another year of high-impact support for cancer research at the Lurie Cancer Center.